 The FX view includes an equalizer, a compressor a multi-effects, and a reverb module.
 The multi-effects module consists in two effects in series.
 The effect list includes a delay, distortion, chorus, flanger, phaser, wah wah, auto wah and a notch filter.
 The functioning of the effect modules is described in details in Chapter 4.

 String Studio VS comes with several factory presets, called programs, covering a wide range of sounds.
-This collection of programs lets you play and familiarize yourself with this synthesizer without having to tweak a single knob.
+This collection of programs lets you play and familiarize yourself with this effect without having to tweak a single knob.
 Soon, however, you will be experimenting and creating your own sounds and projects that you will need to archive or exchange with other users.
 In this section, we review the management of programs.

 Sounds are stored in banks contaning so-called programs.
 The name of the currently selected bank is shown in the Bank drop-down display located at the top of the String Studio VS interface.
 The list of available banks is viewed by clicking on the Bank display.
 A bank can be selected by navigating in the list of banks using the left and right-pointing arrows in the display or by clicking on its name when the list of banks is open.
 Clicking on the bank display brings focus on this section of the interface, the display is then outlined by an orange line, and one can then navigate through the list of banks using the up, down, left, or right arrows of the computer keyboard.